henriqueholtz/Aws-Struggle/Produtcs/Amazon Simple Queue Service (SQS).md

 - SQS cannot be used to monitor CPU utilization for EC2 instances or send emails.

 Amazon Simple Queue Service (Amazon SQS) offers a reliable, highly scalable hosted queue for storing messages as they travel between computers.
 Amazon SQS lets you easily move data between distributed application components and helps you build applications in which messages are processed independently (with message-level ack/fail semantics), such as automated workflows.

+Although Amazon SQS can be triggered from an Amazon S3 event, but Amazon SQS cannot execute code as its a message queuing service.